Our “Species of the Week” series highlights the flagship species of each of the 844 unique ecoregions contained within Earth’s bioregions.

 From medieval Europe to ancient China, the dragon is one of the most prevalent myths across the world.
 However, for the Indigenous people of the Indonesian islands of Komodo, Rinca, Flores, and Gili Motang, the buaya darat or “land crocodile” is a reality.

-Growing up to 10 feet in length and weighing up to 300 pounds, Komodo dragons are the largest lizards on Earth.
+Growing up to three meters (10 ft) in length and weighing 136 kilograms (300 lb), Komodo dragons are the largest lizards on Earth.
 In 1926 they were coined the “Prehistoric Monster” after William Douglas Burden led a highly publicized expedition to Komodo island.
-Their massive size and the adventure to find them inspired one of the most famous movies of all times, King Kong (1933).
+Their massive size and the adventure to find them inspired one of the most famous movies of all time, King Kong (1933).

-Komodo dragons mate once a year between May and August.
-Females release a scent in their feces and the males follow the trail.
-When located, the male will use their sharp claws, that are typically used for shredding meat, to gently scratch her back and then lick her.
-A lick back means she consents to mating.
-Oftentimes, two males will have to wrestle one another for the female, biting into each other's necks and whipping their large, muscular tails at one another.
-Eggs are laid in September, about thirty to one female, and they are buried underground for eight months.
 If a female cannot find a male, she fertilizes her own eggs in a process known as parthenogenesis.
 This occurs because female Komodo dragons are born with both male and female chromosomes.
-Although useful to replenish their population, this type of reproduction only results in male offspring and can lead to inbreeding.
+Although beneficial to replenish their population, this type of reproduction only results in male offspring and can lead to inbreeding.

-As humans have further inhabited the islands, more and more forest and bush has been burned to clear the area.
-This along with poaching has caused the Komodo dragons to rise to the level of vulnerable in conservation status.
+As humans have further inhabited the islands, more and more forests and bush have been burned to clear the area.
+This, along with poaching, has caused the Komodo dragons to rise to the level of Vulnerable in conservation status.